 Field Maps can be downloaded from Google Play and the Apple App Store by searching for Field Maps.

 What happens if I still use the retired applications?

 We advise you to migrate to ArcGIS Field Maps.
 If you have any of the retired applications currently on your device, they will continue to work but are not supported.
-You will no longer be able to download the retired applications after Nov 1st.
-If there is a reason you need access to these applications after they have been removed, please get in touch with your Esri contact.
+As of Nov 1st, you are no longer able to download the retired applications.
+If there is a reason you need access to these applications, please get in touch with your Esri contact.

 What is happening with ArcGIS Collector and ArcGIS Explorer on Windows?